Skip to content

 IMPORTANT

 Please start the Packet name with "C" for Clientbound.
-Also please add the State to the packet if its a Packet sended in multiple States, For example there are 3 Disconnect Packets.
+Also please add the State to the packet if its a Packet sent in multiple States, For example there are 3 Disconnect Packets.

 • CLoginDisconnect